 CHEN 1211 - General Chemistry for Engineers

-One-semester lecture and recitation course designed to meet the general chemistry requirement for engineering students.
+One-semester lecture and recitation course designed for engineering students with more advanced chemistry backgrounds.
 Topics include stoichiometry; thermodynamics; gases, liquids, and solids; equilibrium; acids and bases; bonding concepts; kinetics; reactions; and materials science.
 Examples and problems illustrate the application of chemistry to engineering sub-disciplines.
-Department enforced prerequisites: one year of high school chemistry or CHEM 1021 (min. grade C-) and high school algebra.
+Department enforced prerequisite: 4 or 5 on the AP Chemistry exam or passing placement exam score.
 Recommended corequisite: CHEM 1221.
-Not recommended for students with grade below B- in CHEM 1021.
-Credit not granted for this course and CHEM 1113 or CHEM 1114 or CHEM 1400 or MCEN 1024.
+Duplicate Degree Credit Not Granted: CHEM 1021 or 1113 or CHEM 1400 or CHEN 1201 or CHEN 1203 or MCEN 1024.

 CHEN 3320 - Chemical Engineering Thermodynamics